ImanovFuad/Python/Usage-examples.md

     >>> fc.most_windy()
     <weather.Weather at 0x00DB62F7>

-When calling _fc.will_be_*_at_ methods you can specify either a UNIXtime, a _datetime.datetime_ object or an ISO8601-formatted string (format: "YYYY-MM-DD HH:MM:SS+00").
+When calling the ``will_be_*_at()`` methods you can specify either a UNIX timestamp, a ``datetime.datetime`` object or an ISO8601-formatted string (format: "YYYY-MM-DD HH:MM:SS+00").
 A boolean value will be returned, telling if the queried weather condition will apply to the time you specify (the check will be performed on the _Weather_ object of the forecast which is closest in time to the time value that you provided).

-When calling _fc.when_*_  methods you will be provided with a sublist of the _Weather_ objects list in _f_ with items having as weather condition the one the method queries for.
+When calling the ``when_*()``  methods you will be provided with a sublist of the ``Weather`` objects list in into the ``Forecaster`` instance, with items having as weather condition the one the method queries for.

 ### Getting weather history on a location